OpenEvalProject/evals/manuscripts/elife-15175/v1/manuscript.md

 Complicating the diagnosis of ovarian cancer is the fact that ovarian cysts are common in women of all ages, with a prevalence of 35% and 17% in pre- and post-menopausal women, respectively (Pavlik et al., 2013).
 These cysts are frequently benign and found incidentally on routine imaging (Pavlik et al., 2013).
 Though malignancy is an unusual cause of the cysts, 30% of the cysts exhibit radiographic features suspicious for malignancy, such as solid areas or mass (Pavlik et al., 2013).
 In addition to the anxiety that such findings provoke, many women undergo unnecessary surgery for cysts that are not malignant and may not be responsible for the symptoms they have.
 For example, only 5% of 570 women in a large ovarian cancer screening randomized trial who underwent surgical evaluation actually had a malignancy (Buys et al., 2005).
 Similarly in another study of symptomatic women, only 4% of 197 women who had concerning features on transvaginal ultrasound were ultimately diagnosed with ovarian cancer (Gilbert et al., 2012).
 Compounding this issue is the fact that surgery for ovarian cysts requires general anesthesia and is associated with significant morbidity, causing complications in 15% of women (Buys et al., 2011).
 These complications include damage to nerves and ureters, bleeding, infection, and perforation of adjacent viscera.
 Furthermore, the procedure often results in hormonal and fertility loss (in the case of bilateral oophorectomy) (Buys et al., 2011).
 Even minimal procedures such as ovarian cystectomy can affect fertility in premenopausal women by decreasing follicular response and oocyte number (Loh et al., 1999; Demirol et al., 2006).
 If a preoperative test could help determine whether the cystic lesion was benign or malignant, unnecessary surgery and its associated complications could be avoided in many patients.
 This would be particularly helpful for women of reprodutive age who wish to preserve their fertility, as well as women whose medical comorbidities or functional status makes anesthesia and surgery hazardous.

-Ovarian cysts and tumors are classified as non-neoplastic, benign, borderline, or malignant based on microscopic examination after surgical removal (
+Ovarian cysts and tumors are classified as non-neoplastic, benign, borderline, or malignant based on microscopic examination after surgical removal (Figure 1).
+Non-neoplastic cysts are by far the most common class of ovarian cysts.
+They are frequently found in pre-menopausal women, arising when an egg is not released properly from either the follicle or corpus luteum and usually resolve spontaneously within several months (Christensen et al., 2002).
+Benign cystic tumors, such as cystadenomas and cystadenofibromas, rarely progress to malignancy (Cheng et al., 2004; Levine et al., 2010).
+No genetic alterations have yet been identified in either non-neoplastic cysts or in benign cystic tumors (Cheng et al., 2004).
+Neither of these cyst types requires surgery unless they are symptomatic or large (Levine et al., 2010).
+These cysts can be easily sampled with ultrasound-guided fine-needle aspiration within minutes in an outpatient setting without the need for anesthesia (Duke et al., 2006).

 ![Figure 1.](https://cdn.elifesciences.org/articles/15175/elife-15175-fig1-v1.jpg)

 **Figure 1.:** Ovarian cysts and tumors are currently classified according to microscopic evaluation after surgical removal.
 The majority of ovarian cysts are non-neoplastic (often 'functional' in premenopausal women).
 Ovarian tumors with combined cystic and solid components are either benign tumors, borderline tumors, or malignant cancers (type I or II).
 Only cysts associated with borderline tumors and cancers require surgical excision.
 We show here that the DNA purified from cyst fluid can be analyzed for somatic mutations commonly found in their associated tumors.
-The type of mutation detected not only could indicate the type of tumor present but also could potentially inform management.DOI: http://dx.doi.org/10.7554/eLife.15175.003
+The type of mutation detected not only could indicate the type of tumor present but also could potentially inform management.

 At the other end of the spectrum are epithelial ovarian cancers, which are potentially lethal and unequivocally require surgery.
 A dualistic model has been proposed to classify these neoplasms (Kurman and Shih, 2010).
 Type I tumors are composed of low-grade serous, low-grade endometrioid, clear cell, and mucinous carcinomas.
 They are generally indolent, frequently diagnosed at early stage (Stage I or II), and develop from well-established precursor lesions ('borderline' or 'atypical proliferative' tumors, as described below) (Kurman and Shih, 2011).
 Type I cancers commonly exhibit mutations in KRAS, BRAF, CTNNB1, PIK3CA, PTEN, ARID1A, or PPP2R1A (Kurman and Shih, 2010).
 In contrast, type II tumors are generally high-grade serous carcinomas.
 They are highly aggressive, most often diagnosed in late stage (Stage III or IV), and have suggested origins from the distal fallopian tube (Lee et al., 2007).
 Type II cancers are the most clinically important group of ovarian cancers, comprising 75% of all ovarian carcinomas and responsible for 90% of ovarian cancer deaths (Kurman and Shih, 2011).
 They almost always harbor TP53 mutations (Cancer Genome Atlas Research Network.
 2011).
 Also unlike type I cancers, which are relatively chemo-resistant and more often treated only with surgical excision, type II cancers respond to conventional chemotherapy, particularly after maximal debulking to reduce tumor burden (Bristow et al., 2002; Schmeler et al., 2008).